The Dead Texan: History

 There has been only one Dead Texan release, a self-titled CD/DVD package released on Kranky.
-The DVD is divided into seven sections which add up to a half hour’s viewing time.
-The music is similar to that of Stars of the Lid: long, droning, and ambient soundscapes, and reminiscent of the film music of Zbigniew Preisner and Georges Delerue.
-However, the songs on the album are shorter, and lyrics can be heard at times, unlike Stars of the Lid's songs which are exclusively instrumental.
-In fact the songs released on The Dead Texan were initially intended to be released as another Stars of the Lid album, but it was ultimately deemed, as Wiltzie put it, "too aggressive."
+The DVD is divided into seven sections which add up to a half hour's viewing time.
+The album features long, droning, ambient soundscapes and film samples reminiscent of Stars of the Lid - however The Dead Texan differs to Stars of the Lid by the addition of vocals in some tracks.
+Additionally, the tracks are considerably shorter in duration than most Stars of the Lid tracks.